JoshDoody/fsn/_posts/2016-08-26-how-long-until-i-hear-back-after-a-job-interview.md

 ---
 layout: posts
 title: “How long until I hear back after a job interview?”
-tagline: It depends!
+subhead: It depends!
 Here are some email templates to help you find out.
 excerpt: How long you should wait to hear back, and how often you should follow up after a job interview.
 categories:
   - negotiate